 III.
 Guests and Security

 E. Emergency Exits.
 Opening a fire exit door is prohibited at all times except during an emergency.
 Many exterior doors have limited hours for use.
-Failure to abide by the limitations is deemed a serious breach of security for the residence hall community and may result in severe disciplinary action.
+Failure to abide by the limitations is deemed a serious breach of security for the residence hall community and may result in severe administrative action.
 An alarmed door should only be heard in times of a fire or similar emergency.
 Therefore, causing an alarm to sound is the same as causing a false fire alarm and is a violation of state law.